Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 My God, do I remember that session!
 Spector had three sets of (musical) parts for the musicians but he’d only booked them in for two.
 Out of the blue he distributed these extra parts, without intimating that there would be any extra payment.
 I warned Phil that he’d never get away with it, and of course the orchestra got up and walked out.
 I worked with these musicians often and knew them well, so I went into the control room, put a wedge under the door and tried to keep out of it.
 I got home very very late, well after midnight, and took the phone off the hook because I knew Spector would try and call.
 The moment I put it back Spector was on the line, asking me to return to the studio and continue, which I did.
 The musicians got their extra payment.
 This session was on the first of April 1970 – but it was one April Fool’s joke which did not come off.

-Peter Bown – Engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Peter Bown – Engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

 The first task of the day was to create reduction mixes of the three songs, to give room for the orchestra overdubs.

 Across The Universe” had been recorded on a four-track tape in February 1968.
-This four-track tape was copied onto three tracks of a new eight-track tape.
-Backing vocals from The Beatles and the two fans invited to the session (Lizzie Bravo and Gayleen Pease) were omitted.
+A tape reduction of Take 8 was performed and copied onto a new eight-track tape, occupying three tracks.
+It was labelled Take 9.
+Sound effects and backing vocals from The Beatles and the two fans invited to the session (Lizzie Bravo and Gayleen Pease) were omitted.

-For “The Long And Winding Road“, Phil Spector reduced the seven tracks used on the eight-track tape to five, by combining Ringo Starr’s drum track, Billy Preston’s electric piano and George Harrison’s guitar into one track and dropping a track for the backing vocal mic, which went unused.
-According to Brian Gibson, one of Paul McCartney’s vocal tracks was wiped out, but it seems it didn’t happen:
+For “The Long And Winding Road,” Phil Spector reduced the original eight-track tape to five tracks.
+He achieved this by combining Ringo Starr’s drum track, Billy Preston’s electric piano, and George Harrison’s guitar onto a single track.
+A track reserved for backing vocals — unused during the recording — was dropped.
+According to engineer Brian Gibson, one of Paul McCartney’s vocal tracks may have been wiped during this process, though this claim appears to be unfounded.

 On “The Long And Winding Road”, [Phil] wanted to overdub orchestra and choir but there weren’t the available tracks on the tape, so he wiped one of Paul’s two vocal tracks in order to put the orchestra on.

-Once those reduction mixes were done, the orchestra overdubs were recorded – with eighteen violins, four violas, three trumpets, four cellos, three trombones, a harp, fourteen vocalists… and Ringo Starr on drums whose contribution on this day would be barely audible on the end results.
+Once those reduction mixes were completed, the orchestra overdubs were recorded.
+The ensemble included eighteen violins, four violas, four cellos, three trumpets, three trombones, two guitars, a harp, and fourteen vocalists — along with Ringo Starr on drums, whose contributions on this day would be barely audible in the final mixes.

 From mcbeatle.de: